Dynamic Pricing with Limited Supply: Preliminaries

 \OMIT{A (monopolist) seller has $k$ items to sell.
 Potential buyers (agents) arrive online (sequentially): agent $t$ arrives in round $t$.
 We assume that the seller knows that $n$ buyers will arrive.
 The seller sells his supply using an {\em online posted-price} mechanism.
 Such a mechanism is essentially an online algorithm (\emph{pricing strategy}) which in each round outputs a price and observes whether there was a sale.}

 Throughout, we assume that agents' valuations are drawn independently from a distribution $F$ with support in $[0,1]$, called \emph{demand distribution}.
 We use $p\in [0,1]$ to denote a price.
-We let $F(p)$ denote the c.d.f, and $S(p)=1-F(p)$ denote the \emph{survival rate} at price $p$.
+We let $F(p)$ denote the c.d.f, and $S(p)=1-F(p)$ denote the \emph{sales rate} at price $p$: the probability of making a sale at price $p$.
 Let $R(p) = p\, S(p)$ denote the \emph{revenue function}: the expected single-round revenue at price $p$ given that there is still at least one item left.
 The demand distribution $F$ is called \emph{regular} if $F(\cdot)$ is twice differentiable and the revenue function $R(\cdot)$ is concave: $R''(\cdot) \leq 0$.
 We call $F$ \emph{strictly regular} if furthermore $R''(\cdot) < 0$.
-Then $R(p)$ is increasing for $p \leq \ReservePrice$ and decreasing for $p \geq \ReservePrice$, where $\ReservePrice$ is the unique maximizer, known as the \emph{Myerson reserve price}.
-Moreover, the survival rate $S(\cdot)$ is strictly decreasing, so the inverse $S^{-1}$ is well-defined.
+Then $R(p)$ is increasing for $p \leq \ReservePrice$ and decreasing for $p \geq \ReservePrice$, where $\ReservePrice$ is the unique maximizer, known as the \emph{Myerson reserve price} (also known as the \emph{monopoly price}).
+Moreover, the sales rate $S(\cdot)$ is strictly decreasing, so the inverse $S^{-1}$ is well-defined.
 We say $F$ is a \emph{Monotone Hazard Rate (MHR)} distribution if $F(\cdot)$ is twice differentiable and the hazard rate $H(p) \triangleq F'(p)/ S(p)$ is non-decreasing.
 All MHR distributions are regular.

 A \emph{fixed-price strategy} with $n$ agents, $k$ items and price $p$, denoted $\A_k^n(p)$, is a pricing strategy that makes a fixed offer price $p$ to every agent so long as fewer than $k$ items have been sold, and stops afterwards (equivalently, from that point always sets the price to $\infty$).
 Note that for the unlimited supply case $\A^n_n(p)$ sells $n\,S(p)$ items in expectation.